 I would like to earn a Master’s degree on my way to the Ph.D.; can this be done?

 This can be done, but the student must fulfill all of the requirements for the Master’s degree.
 Please see our Master’s program description and the FAQ section for current Master’s degree students for the requirements for this degree.
-This must be done before the Dissertation Proposal Defense and is highly recommended that students complete this before the end of the second year.
+This must be done before the Dissertation Proposal Defense, and it is highly recommended that students complete this before the end of the second year.

 When should I take the Qualifying Exam?